Floral Crowns: Past, Present & Future

 Each issue features a design article by Kit and many other features on our local Los Angeles Flower District!

 The floral designs in this book may be too large for your coffee table, but the book will fit nicely into your collection.
-Author Olivier Dupon has beautifully compiled images from 38 world renowned designers and created this amazing look at floral design as a true art.
+Author Olivier Dupon has beautifully compiled images from 38 world-renowned designers and created this amazing look at floral design as true art.
 Give this as a gift to any flower enthusiast and you may receive regular floral installations for your own home.